starfollower/starfollower/README.md

 **she/he ; 17**
 dx adhd . suspecting bpd . i am incredibly dissociated from reality at times, I apologize.
 alterhuman , fictkin .
 I struggle with delusions— I keep further information to myself.
 (IM NOT AN IRL :sob:)
-forsaken community dniuf or js iwc i'm so serious some of y'all are so fucking evil
-ppl who r entirely against soul dni too .. i can understand disliking him but likee